Prepare an Emergency Supply Kit

 • Glasses

-• Medicines: Have a 2 to 3 day supply of your prescription medicines.
-Put them in child proof bottles and label them with your name and expiration date.
+Have a 2- to 3-day supply of your prescription medicines.
+Put them in child-proof bottles, and label them with your name and expiration date.
 You might ask your doctor for extra medicine for your emergency kit.
 Check the expiration dates every 6 months.

 • Antacid